cheesesamwich/lucidacli/README.md

 I planned to initially, but a lot of services require api keys (except spotify, which is just unreliable)

 ### 2) What are all of the environment variables?
-SOUNDCLOUD_PASSWORD: The password of your soundcloud account
+`SOUNDCLOUD_PASSWORD`: The password of your soundcloud account\
-SOUNDCLOUD_USERNAME: The username of your soundcloud account
+`SOUNDCLOUD_USERNAME`: The username of your soundcloud account\
-DOWNLOAD_PATH: The absolute directory you want files to be downloaded to.
-Defaults to home/Downloads if not specified
+`DOWNLOAD_PATH`: The absolute directory you want files to be downloaded to.
+Defaults to home/Downloads if not specified\

 ### 3) Some albums don't show up with a search
 I'm not sure why this happens, but it's usually more reliable to use the direct link option